 Digital – the generative system

-First I picked 70 7-segment shapes:
+I first picked seventy 7-segment shapes:

 CTRL_DAT – patterns